C0rruptedL/ratClicker/README.md

-# Rat Clicker
+# E clicker
-The best rat clicker money can buy.
+The better rat clicker
-This is simply the greatest Rat Clicker, extremely modern and well planned.
+This is simply the best Rat Clicker, extremely modern and well planned.